s-ol/mmm/root/research/alivecoding/text$markdown+sidenotes.md

 # alivecoding: <mmm-embed wrap="raw" facet="description"></mmm-embed>
-Peristant expressions are an approach to livecoding that unifies direct manipulation of a dataflow engine with a textual representation and lisp-based programming language.
+Persistent expressions are an approach to livecoding that unifies direct manipulation of a dataflow engine with a textual representation and lisp-based programming language.